 AUTHENTIC INDONESIAN RENDANG PADANG MINANG

 You don’t know delicious until you taste authentic rendang Padang.
 I’m not even kidding!
 Rendang is one of my most favorite Indonesian dishes.
-It is one of the Indonesia’s National Dishes.
+It is one of Indonesia’s National Dishes.
 I remember eating rendang Padang with sweat streaming down my face but yet I couldn’t stop because it’s so addicting.
 The rendang sauce with the rice is so freaking good!

 THE ORIGIN OF RENDANG